-The overall purpose of the SCF Program is to expand those principles and test new implementations of SCF responses to increase probation and parole success rates.
-Additionally, the SCF Program seeks to reduce the number of crimes committed by those under probation and parole supervision, which would in turn reduce crime, decrease admissions to prisons and jails (in a safe, responsible manner), and save taxpayer dollars.
+The overall purpose of the SCF Program is to expand the application of those principles and to test new implementations of SCF responses that may increase probation and parole success rates.
+Additionally, the SCF Program seeks to reduce the number of crimes committed by those under probation and parole supervision, which may in turn reduce crime, decrease admissions to prisons and jails in a safe and responsible manner, and save taxpayer dollars.

 The SCF Program is grounded in research that shows that crime generally is committed by people for whom deferred and low probability threats of severe punishment are less effective than immediate and high probability threats of mild punishment.
-In addition, a broad body of behavioral research shows that swift and certain rewards for positive behavior can be a powerful incentive to comply with rules.3 Swift and certain responses to violating terms of probation send a consistent message to probationers about personal responsibility and accountability.
-Last, research has shown that swift and consistent responses to behaviors improve the perception that the system is fair and increases compliance.4
+In addition, a broad body of behavioral research shows that swift and certain rewards for positive behavior can be a powerful incentive to comply with rules.5 Swift and certain responses to violations of probation send a consistent message to probationers about personal responsibility and accountability.
+Lastly, research has shown that swift and consistent responses to behaviors improve the perception that the system is fair, and consequently increase compliance.
+6

-Given the growing body of research and practice reinforcing the potential of approaches that employ the core SCF principles, BJA is issuing this solicitation to support jurisdictions and agencies interested in developing or enhancing their SCF efforts with implementation models informed by research and responsive to local circumstances.
-However, every jurisdiction has a unique set of circumstances-the problem(s), environment, and resources are different, and those differences should be reflected in design decisions.
+In light of the growing body of research and practice reinforcing the potential of approaches that employ the core SCF principles to streamline judicial processes, standardize supervision decisions, reduce drug use, and improve compliance with probation and parole conditions, BJA is issuing this solicitation to support jurisdictions and agencies interested in developing or enhancing their SCF efforts with implementation models informed by research and responsive to local circumstances To date, SCF initiatives have been led by diverse stakeholders (courts, probation and parole agencies, state correctional agencies, and law enforcement agencies) that have employed the SCF principles to address a variety of public safety challenges at the state and local level.
+These initiatives have been applied to many different criminal justice populations, including, for example, individuals under pretrial supervision, high- and moderaterisk offenders on probation, domestic violence offenders on probation, and high- and moderaterisk offenders on parole, using a variety of sanctions and incentives.
+Common sanctions include brief jail stays, electronic monitoring, community service, home detention, increased drug testing, treatment, imposing a curfew, and increased or modified reporting.
+Common incentives include fewer drug tests, verbal praise, reduced sentences, letter of recognition, gift card, reduced reporting, letter of recommendation, and early termination.
+As evidenced by the examples above, every jurisdiction has a unique set of circumstances-problems, environments, and resources-and those differences should be reflected in design decisions.
 For example, the target population, type of recidivism, time from offender behavior to reward or sanction, types of sanctions available, and the level of collaboration among justice partners (e.g., parole and judges) vary by jurisdiction, so their starting points, proposed grant activities, and target outcomes should vary as well.
-Also, the program design and implementation should incorporate stakeholder input (which includes the voices of individuals under supervision) to yield locally conceived and implemented SCF initiatives that comport with perceptions of fairness.
+Also, program design and implementation should incorporate stakeholder input (which includes the perspectives of individuals under supervision)